Clear Aligners vs Six Month Smiles vs Incognito Braces vs Damon Braces vs Veneers vs Dental Bondings

 This enables a greater movement of the teeth without using ties for the arches.
 Without the ties, you are also looking at less pain and discomfort while wearing the braces.
 Because there are sliding doors instead of ties to hold the wire, the Damon brackets are bigger than metal braces.
 They may create more discomfort and be painful.

 Mostly used following a braces treatment, retainers work well on their own, too.
 Retainers can be either fixed or removable, but the latter works best for most patients.
 Even at work, wearing the transparent Essix retainer will get you both the desired effects and comfort.

 Retainers fall over the teeth and focus on maintaining the arches of the mouth.
 They are incredible when it comes to maintaining teeth from shifting.
 While they do not move the teeth as much, retainers offer lifetime stability for many patients.
 Finally, as your orthodontist probably told you, retainers are best when worn daily and for as long as possible.

 The almighty Invisalign aligners that fit over your teeth are a great alternative to braces.
 These clear, plastic aligners work like a retainer and are suitable for both adults and teenagers.
 These impact various target areas, like misaligned teeth, crooked teeth, underbite, overbite and more.

 You should wear these aligners from 20 to 22 hours per day, over the course of 14 days.
 Some of the most successful effects of wearing Invisalign was in patients with teeth gaps.

 There is also Smile Direct Club aligners but the improvement is very limited because the process in not 100% controlled by an orthodontist during your treatment.
-They are the cheapest option.
+They are the cheapest orthodontic options.